 Andrew Fox was born to a life of sharks.
-Even as a baby, he was party to the many planning sessions his father, Rodney, was having making the first ever documentaries filming great white sharks .
-His early years were set to a back drop of film crews, the sea and shark footage.
+As a baby, he was party to the many planning sessions his father Rodney, was having to make the first-ever documentaries filming great white sharks.
+His early childhood was spent in the backdrops of movie sets.

 The oldest of three children, Andrew was the one who inherited his father’s affinity and fascination for sharks.
-He loved the beach, and spent hours exploring rock-pools.
-At the age of seven, Rodney took him out on a Shark expedition, much to the dismay of his mother, Kay.
-Andrew saw his first Great White Shark at night, at the aptly named, Memory Cove – he can still picture the torchlit image of the huge head of a large shark lifting above the water to view him, standing up in the boat.
+He loved the beach and spent hours exploring rock pools.
+At the age of seven, Rodney took him out on his first Shark expedition.
+This was much to the dismay of his mother Kay.
+Andrew saw his first Great White Shark at night, at the aptly named, Memory Cove.
+Standing in the boat and peering over the side, he can still picture the torchlit image of the huge head of a large shark lifting above the water to view him.

-After finishing his degree, he focused on running the Shark Tours while conducting research into the behaviour and ecology of the Great Whites.
-Andrew became adept at observation, identifying things about Great Whites that no-one had previously recorded – behaviour, social hierarchy, the way they move, pigmentation variations, breeding habits and even personalities.
+After Andrew finished his degree, he focused on running the Shark Tours while conducting research into the behaviour and ecology of the Great Whites.
+Andrew became adept at observation, identifying things about Great Whites that no-one had previously recorded.
+Behaviour, social hierarchy, the way they move, pigmentation variations, breeding habits and even personalities.
 Today, Andrew can identify (by name) hundreds of individual sharks.
 It is part of the special affinity he has for these amazing creatures.

 His keen observation skills led him naturally into photography.
-His photography and film library is amazing, cataloging nearly 1000 individual sharks.
-He has spent more time in and under the water filming, photographing and observing great whites than anyone else in the world.
+His photography and film library is amazing, cataloging over 1000 individual sharks.
+He has spent more time in and under the water filming, photographing, and observing great whites than anyone else on the planet.

 In 2001, Andrew and Rodney with Dr. Rachel Robbins established the Fox Shark Research Foundation.
-It was also the time Andrew began taking over the helm from his father, and making Shark Tours more of a full-time, tourist experience.
-The research required funding, and Andrew reasoned the best way to fund it was to offer people an unforgettable live-aboard Great White experience – they had pioneered the Surface Shark Cage, and had the only Ocean Floor Shark Cage in the world.
+It was also the time Andrew began taking over the helm from his father, and making Rodney Fox Shark Expeditions more of a full-time, tourist experience.
+The research required funding, and Andrew reasoned the best way to fund it was to offer people an unforgettable live-aboard Great White experience – they had pioneered the Surface Shark Cage and had (and still do!) the only Ocean Floor Shark Cage in the world.